Return of the King (The Boondocks): Controversy

-"Return of the King" was the most controversial episode of The Boondocks's first season.
+"Return of the King" was the most controversial episode of The Boondockss first season.
 The episode received criticism from Al Sharpton for depicting Martin Luther King Jr. using the term "nigga."
 He demanded an apology from Aaron McGruder and Cartoon Network, stating "Cartoon Network must apologize and also commit to pulling episodes that desecrate black historic figures.
 We are totally offended by the continuous use of the n-word in McGruder's show."

 Cartoon Network replied by releasing a statement saying, "We think Aaron McGruder came up with a thought-provoking way of not only showing Dr. King's bravery but also of reminding us of what he stood and fought for, and why even today, it is important for all of us to remember that and to continue to take action."
 McGruder himself responded to Sharpton's criticism in The Boondocks comic strip, by having the characters ridicule the activist's choice to attack a cartoon over other, more relevant issues.
 The characters in the strip never specify the cartoon to which they are alluding.

-The incident was also referenced on the show, in the episode "The Block is Hot."
-While Huey listens to an internet radio station, the broadcaster mentions Sharpton: "Folks, this heat will not let up, it is hot!
+The incident was later referenced in the Boondocks episode "The Block is Hot."
+While Huey listens to an internet radio-station, the broadcaster mentions Sharpton: "Folks, this heat will not let up, it is hot!
 Speaking about hot, Al Sharpton is hot right now.
 Havin' a big ole protest.
 Seems his anger again has something to do with...
 I think it's a cartoon this time..."